mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 The observable effect is that the client will freeze endlessly.

-In case of Long-Polling:
+In case of LONG_POLLING and WEBSOCKET_XHR:

 1. The resync request is sent over a new fresh HTTP request, which reaches the server.
 2. The server responds with UIDL over the same connection, which should now work.
-3. Vaadin Client receives the resync request and reinitializes correctly.
+3. Vaadin Client receives the response to the resync request and reinitializes correctly.

 The observable effect is that the client will eventually unfreeze, but there will be a lot of resync requests in the logs.